 We now turn to evidence on changes in the dynamics of post-war U.S. inflation rates, which is the focus of a substantial existing literature.
 In particular, Cogley and Sargent (2001) argue that the persistence of shocks to the U.S. inflation rate have varied considerably over the post-war sample period, being lower prior to the "great inflation" and after the Volcker disinflation, and higher between these episodes.
-The Cogley and Sargent results are consistent with earlier work by Evans and Wachtel (1993) and Barsky (1987), which documented variation in inflation persistence.
+The Cogley and Sargent results are consistent with earlier work by Barsky (1987) and Evans and Wachtel (1993), which documented variation in inflation persistence.
 However, the Cogley and Sargent results were challenged by Pivetta and Reis (2007) and Stock (2001).
 In particular, these authors argue that evidence for shifts in persistence is not statistically significant, particularly once one allows for shifts in the residual variance of the model for the inflation rate.
-A large subsequent literature has investigated the evidence for changes in inflation persistence using a variety of models of parameter instability, and has provided mixed results.11 The stakes in this debate are quite high, as the stylized facts regarding inflation are key metrics often used to evaluate the plausibility of structural macroeconomic models.
+A large subsequent literature has investigated the evidence for changes in inflation persistence using a variety of models of parameter instability, and has provided mixed results.13 The stakes in this debate are quite high, as the stylized facts regarding inflation are key metrics often used to evaluate the plausibility of structural macroeconomic models.

-Figure 7 presents the BMA posterior median of the persistence of wage and price inflation series.
-We measure persistence using the sum of the autoregressive coefficients (SAR), a commonly used statistic that is recommended by Andrews and Chen (1994) as the best scalar measure of persistence.
-Our BMA results yield a number of conclusions.
-First, both core CPI and core PCE inflation display large changes in the persistence of inflation, with persistence increasing in the mid 1960s and declining around 1990.
-The size of these changes are largest for core PCE inflation, for which the SAR is very low prior to the first break (around 0.2), rises to a high level (around 0.8), and then declines dramatically after the second break (around 0.4).
-Core CPI inflation persistence displays a very similar pattern with similar timing, but the changes are less pronounced.
+Figure 6 presents the BMA posterior median of the persistence of wage and price inflation series.
+We measure persistence using the sum of the autoregressive coefficients (SAR), a commonly used statistic recommended by Andrews and Chen (1994).
+Both core CPI and core PCE inflation display increasing persistence in the mid 1960s and declining persistence around 1990.
+The size of these changes is largest for core PCE inflation, for which the SAR is very low prior to the first break, rises to a high level, and then declines dramatically after the second break.
+Core CPI inflation persistence displays a similar pattern with similar timing, but the changes are less pronounced.
 For both series, the 1990 timing for the reduction in inflation persistence is substantially later than the commonly held perception that inflation persistence fell immediately after the Volcker disinflation of the early 1980s.

-11See, for example, Kang et al. (2009), Eo (2016), Stock and Watson (2007), Benati (2008), and Giordani and Kohn (2008).
+13See, for example, Kang, Kim and Morley (2009), Eo (2016), Stock and Watson (2007), Benati (2008), and Giordani and Kohn (2008).

-Figure 8 shows how the various breaks in the inflation process have translated into changes in the unconditional mean of inflation.
-For both core CPI and PCE inflation, there is a substantial rise and then fall in unconditional mean, with the magnitude of the increase and subsequent decrease of a similar size.
-For core PCE inflation, nearly all of the changes in unconditional mean are driven by changes in the SAR, as there is only slight evidence of breaks in intercept for this series.
-For core CPI inflation, there was some (33%) posterior probability placed on a single break in the intercept parameter, corresponding to a decline in intercept around 1990, and some (22%) posterior probability placed on a second break in the AR parameters, corresponding to a decline in the SAR around 1990.
-These breaks are responsible for the size of the decline in the BMA estimate of the unconditional mean of core CPI inflation around 1990, but would have been ignored by a typical analysis based on only a single highest probability model.
-Finally, Figures 7 and 8 also show evidence for breaks in persistence and unconditional mean of wage inflation.
-For this series, changes in persistence are small, and persistence is relatively high over the whole sample.
-However, we see increases in the unconditional mean of wage inflation during the 1970s, followed by a large drop in the unconditional mean of the series in the early 1980s.
-These changes are driven by breaks in the intercept of the process.
+Figure 7 shows how the various breaks in the inflation process have translated into changes in the unconditional mean of inflation, while Figure 8 displays this same information plotted alongside the raw data.
+For both core CPI and PCE inflation, there is a substantial rise (in the mid-1960s) and then fall (in the early 1990s) in unconditional mean, with similar magnitudes for the increase and decrease.
+For core PCE inflation, these changes in unconditional mean are driven primarily by multiple changes in the SAR, as there is relatively little evidence of breaks in intercept for this series.
+For core CPI inflation, these changes are driven by both changes in the intercept and AR parameters.
+Finally, Figures 6 and 7 also show evidence for breaks in persistence and unconditional mean of wage inflation.
+For this series, changes in persistence are fairly small, and persistence is relatively high over the whole sample.
+However, we see a large drop in the unconditional mean of wage inflation in the early 1980s.
+This change is driven primarily by breaks in the intercept of the process.